 MSR FreeLite Range

-Posted by Andy Neil on Sep 08, 2022
+Posted by Andy Neil on May 16, 2024

 FreeLite™ Ultralight Backpacking Tents

 MSR has gone back to the drawing board with one of their market-leading tents, the MSR FreeLite.
-Originally released back in 2018 the new updated FreeLite is lighter (226g lighter in fact), has more headroom (3 inches), and is overall a more enjoyable, liveable space to relax and take shelter in than its predecessor.
-For context, we are comparing the 2 person versions of the FreeLite, but the changes apply both to the 1 and 3-man versions of these tents.
+Originally released back in 2018 the updated FreeLite is lighter (226g lighter in fact), has more headroom (3 inches), and is overall a more enjoyable, liveable space to relax and take shelter in than its predecessor.
+For context, we are comparing the 2-person versions of the FreeLite, but the changes apply both to the 1 and 3-man versions of these tents.

 More Liveable Space